BDHT: Generative AI Enables Causality Analysis for Mild Cognitive Impairment: Introduction

-The EC is distinct from functional connectivity \cite{lei2021diagnosis}, which captures statistical dependencies or correlations between brain regions of interest (ROIs) without explicitly considering the directionality or causality of the connections.
-It focuses on the directed causal relationships and interactions between regions, providing a more comprehensive understanding of how information is transmitted and processed in the brain.
-Estimating EC from functional magnetic resonance imaging (fMRI) has been a hot topic for a long time\cite{deshpande2008effective,friston2009causal}.
-Traditional methods have been designed to mine complex connectivity-based features for brain disease analysis.
-For example, the work in \cite{schlosser2003altered} applied structural equation modeling (SEM) to construct EC and evaluated the altered effective connections in schizophrenics.
-Rowe \emph{et al.}\cite{rowe2010dynamic} constructed EC using dynamic causal modeling (DCM) and proved its robustness in studying clinical populations for Parkinson's disease.
-Liu \emph{et al.}\cite{liu2012exploring} modified the Granger causality models (GCM) and proposed the multivariate Granger causality analysis (mGCA) to estimate the EC among the resting state networks for MCI analysis.
-The other commonly used methods include the Bayesian network (BN) methods \cite{wu2014new}, the correlation analysis methods \cite{xu2017initial}.
-Different imaging modalities capture different aspects of brain connectivity features; integrating multimodal imaging can enhance complementarity and allow for a more complete evaluation of effective connectivity.
-Riedl \emph{et al.}\cite{riedl2016metabolic} proposed metabolic connectivity mapping (MCM) by combining fMRI and positron emission tomography (PET) to measure EC for brain disorder analysis.
-Also, Ji \emph{et al.}\cite{ji2019acoec} explored the combination of fMRI and diffusion tensor imaging (DTI) for learning effective connections and achieved promising results in cognitive disease diagnosis.
-Other works add the structural MRI\cite{chiang2017bayesian} or the EEG data\cite{anwar2016effective} to the fMRI for EC estimation.
-However, these methods often rely on assumptions and simplifications about the underlying neural dynamics, which can limit the ability to capture nonlinear interactions or time-varying dynamics, potentially leading to biased or incomplete estimates of effective connectivity.
+Effective connectivity (EC) represents a directed brain network, typically derived from functional magnetic resonance imaging (fMRI) for MCI analysis.
+In contrast to methods utilizing undirected brain networks (i.e., functional connectivity, structural connectivity, or multimodal connectivity)\cite{lei2021diagnosis,gong2023generative,zuo2023alzheimer} or imaging-based data\cite{wang2024novel}, EC-based approaches focus on the causal interactions between regions of interest (ROIs).
+They incorporate additional directional information between ROIs, resulting in enhanced performance in diagnosing MCI.
+Estimating EC for brain disease analysis has been a hot topic for a long time\cite{cao2022brain}.
+Traditional methods have been designed to extract EC-based features for brain disease analysis.
+For example, the work in \cite{cosio2022diagnosis} applied structural equation modeling (SEM) to construct EC and analyzed the late-life depression.
+Li \emph{et al.}\cite{li2020large} constructed EC using dynamic causal modeling (DCM) and proved its robustness in detecting altered causal connections for major depressive disorder.
+Crimi \emph{et al.}\cite{jiang2021analysing} modified the Granger causality models (GCM) and proposed the nonlinear Granger kernel-based method to estimate the EC for deductive reasoning tasks.
+Different imaging modalities capture different aspects of brain connectivity features\cite{pan2021characterization, zuo2023prior}, integrating multimodal imaging can enhance complementarity and allow for a more complete evaluation of EC.
+Scherr \emph{et al.}\cite{scherr2021effective} utilized the metabolic connectivity mapping (MCM) method by combining fMRI and positron emission tomography (PET) to measure EC for brain disorder analysis.
+Also, Ji \emph{et al.}\cite{ji2019acoec} explored the combination of fMRI and diffusion tensor imaging (DTI) to build the Acoec-fd model for learning EC and achieved promising results in cognitive disease diagnosis.
+However, these methods often rely on assumptions and simplifications about the underlying neural dynamics, which can limit the ability to capture nonlinear interactions or time-varying dynamics, potentially leading to a biased or incomplete estimation of EC.